Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Comparison with physics-based model

 The inverse hyperbolic sine function $\text{arcsinh} \qty(x)$ approaches $x$ as $x$ tends to $0$, i.e.,

-Hence, at low currents, we approximate $\text{arcsinh} \approx x$, and \cref{eq:rct} is further simplified as
+Hence, at low currents, we approximate $\text{arcsinh} \approx x$, and \cref{eq:rct} is further simplified as~\cite{Geng2021}

-In this case, the charge transfer resistance is solely determined by the particle surface concentration.
+In this case, the charge transfer resistance is solely determined by the particle surface concentration (the electrolyte concentration $c_{\text{e}}$ in \cref{eq:exchangej} is assumed constant in the SPM; see \cref{tab:params}).
 The particle surface concentration is time-varying, so is the charge transfer resistance.

-To check the effect of applied current amplitude, we calculate the charge transfer resistance at different C-rates as shown in \cref{fig:rct}.
-In general, the resistance of the NE is one magnitude higher than that of the PE (caused by the reaction constant), and the effect of applied current is more obvious for the NE.
+To check the effect of applied current magnitude, we calculate the charge transfer resistance at different C-rates as shown in \cref{fig:rct}.
+In general, the resistance of the NE is an order of magnitude larger than that of the PE (caused by the reaction constant $m$ in \cref{eq:exchangej}), and the effect of the applied current is more significant for the NE.
 For both electrodes, the approximation at small currents overestimates the resistance.